Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: Introduction

 under some prior $\pi$, subject to the usual frequentist coverage constraint.
 Intuitively, the working prior $\pi$ acts as an importance weight, allowing the optimal FAB confidence regions (FAB-CRs) to be narrower where parameters are deemed plausible and wider elsewhere.
-This approach has found a wide range of applications~\citep{Brown1995, Puza2006, Farchione2008, Hoff2019, Kabaila2022, Woody2022,Hoff2023}.
+This has inspired a range of methodological developments and applications \citep{Brown1995, Puza2006, Farchione2008, Hoff2019, Kabaila2022, Woody2022,Hoff2023}.
 An illustration is given in \cref{fig:fab_gaussian_gaussian} for a Gaussian likelihood and prior.

-Standard FAB constructions suffer from some limitations.
-First, there is no standard choice of point estimator, which we call the \textit{focal point}, to be reported alongside a FAB-CR.
-Second, while FAB-CRs always satisfy the coverage requirement, their volume may be arbitrarily large (see \cref{fig:fab_gaussian_gaussian}(right)) in case of disagreement between the prior $\pi$ and the data.
-Existing fixes \citep[e.g.][]{Farchione2008,Hoff2019} either rely on employing specific improper priors or ad hoc modifications of the standard FAB-CR procedure, and a general framework for obtaining uniformly bounded confidence regions is currently missing.